isomerpages/moe-aes/index.md

   - infopic:
       title: Assumption English School Open House 2025
       id: infopic
-      description: Missed our Open House on 22 Nov?
-Fret not!
-We will be open the day after PSLE results release, on 26 Nov, 9am-3pm.
-Come chat with us & tour the school premises!
+      description: Our Open House has concluded!
+Feel free to browse through our Open House microsite if you'd like to see some of the virtual booths and Principal's Talk slides!
       button: Click Here to Find out more!
       url: https://assumptionenglish.moe.edu.sg/open-house-2025/
       image: /images/Open_House_Banner_1.jpg